Bailey Scott: AFL career

 Scott debuted for North Melbourne in round 1 of the 2019 AFL season.
 He won the Round 1 AFL Rising Star nomination in his debut, with 21 disposals and two goals.

 Scott played his 100th game for the Kangaroos in August 2024. in the same month, Scott extended his contract with North until the end of the 2026 AFL season.

+Scott was delisted by North at the end of the 2026 AFL season.